bilgino/angularforddd/README.md

 By implementing a domain layer in the frontend, we ensure that business behavior works.
 With higher functional ability through the use of (rich) domain models, we should take the Mapper pattern into consideration.
 A common practice for the reason of typesaftyness is to declare interfaces in support of plain JavaScript object literals.
-In the context of mapping, it's important to make a clear distinction between the typing system in TypeScript and data schema of models.
+In the context of mapping, it's important to make a clear distinction between the typing system in TypeScript and the data schema of models.

 Mapping JSON-encoded server data in the frontend is mandatory if:

 - The domain model object defines any methods
 - The schema in the database is different from its representation in the application
+- The typing system should consist of classes instead of interfaces

 The Mapper pattern transfers data between two different schemas: